What is sacred about your body’s story?

 What is Deva Communion Healing?

-Private session are usually on the phone.
+Private sessions may be on the phone or in my office.
 First I listen to your history.
 Next, I use body mapping and anatomy, body metaphors and movement to zero in on the issue.
 I tune into your body’s innate wisdom to communicate and send love to muscles, joints, and other tissues.
 As I sense tissue changes, I give you feedback about your focus.
 I then teach you to breathe love, acceptance, forgiveness, and gratitude to activate your body’s intelligence in the direction of better health.

 Finally, I give you exercises to continue at home to increase your sense of empowerment.
 Your experience will change.
 You will have a new story.